rafaelh/CIPP-EU/GDPR.md

 GDPR does not apply to anonyimised data.
 Pseudonymous data, which has had some identifying information replaced with an identifier, is still governed by GDPR.

+Metadata is considered to be personal data under the GDPR.

 ## Special Categories of Personal Data
 Defined in Article 9(1) as follows: